Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Properties from gauge theory picture

 In addition to the vertex gauge transforms we also have the 2-gauge (or edge) transforms, which again have a group structure.
 These operators form a group isomorphic to $E$ for each edge: $\mathcal{A}_i^e \cdot \mathcal{A}_i^f = \mathcal{A}_i^{ef}$.
 Therefore we expect to find edge excitations that are labelled by irreps of the group $E$.
 Recall that the 2-gauge transform is equivalent to parallel transport of an extended object (a line object) over a surface.
 Therefore an object which transforms as a particular irrep under the 2-gauge transform should also transform as that irrep under parallel transport over a surface.
-Because of the fact that this transport is over a surface rather than a path, we expect our ``2-gauge charges" to be extended objects.
-In fact, we will find that these 2-gauge charges are loop-like objects.
+Because of the fact that this transport is over a surface rather than a path, we expect our ``2-charges" to be extended objects.
+In fact, we will find that these 2-charges are loop-like objects.
 Then when we transport a loop, labelled by an irrep $\mu$ and matrix indices $a$ and $b$, over a surface labelled by $e$, we should obtain the transformation $(\mu,a,b) \rightarrow \sum_c [D^\mu(e^{-1})]_{ac} (\mu,c,b)$.
-However there is some subtlety to this.
-Recall that we established in the introduction that every surface element has a base-point, which we can change by whiskering.
+There is some subtlety to this, however.
+Whenever we define a surface element we must give it a base-point.
 If we change the base-point we change the label of that surface from $e$ to some $g \rhd e$ for some $g \in G$.
 Then how do we know if we should have $[D^\mu(e)]$ or $[D^\mu(g \rhd e)]$ in our transformation when we transport the loop?
 That is, where should we take the base-point of our surfaces?
-The answer is that, just as our flux excitations are defined with respect to some start-point, so must our 2-gauge charges.
-That is, when we define our 2-gauge charges, as well as giving the irrep and its matrix indices, we give a special point on the lattice, which we call the start-point.
+The answer is that we must define the 2-charges with respect some start-point, just like the flux excitations.
 When we move the loop over a surface, we always take the label of that surface with respect to the start-point of our loop excitation.
 This start-point is particularly important for these loop excitations, because the action of the group $G$ on the start-point, which changes the surface label by some $g \rhd$ map, enables $G$ to affect the loop excitations.
-This action can even change the irrep labelling a 2-gauge charge loop, suggesting that the irrep is not a conserved quantity.
+This action can even change the irrep labelling a 2-charge loop, suggesting that the irrep is not a conserved quantity.
 Instead there is some mixing within certain classes of irreps, which we term $\rhd$-Rep classes of irreps of $E$, with the irreps in a particular class being related by the action of $\rhd$.
 When $E$ is Abelian we define the classes with the equivalence relation

 and when $E$ is non-Abelian we must generalize this to account for irreps related by conjugation.
 We therefore see that $\rhd$ plays a significant role in determining how the excitations behave.